List of Futurama characters: 'Sweet' Clyde Dixon

 'Sweet' Clyde Dixon (voiced by David Herman) is a core member of the Globetrotters, who excels at calculus and is another one of the "finest scientific minds in the universe".
 In "The Prisoner of Benda", he becomes a Duke.

 Hattie McDoogal

-Hattie McDoogal (voiced by Tress MacNeille) is an old woman who lives alone with her cats and often uses nonsense words and phrases, such as "kajigger" and "whatchacallit".
+Hattie McDoogal (voiced by Tress MacNeille) is an old cat lady and often uses nonsense stand-in words and phrases, such as "kajigger" and "whatchacallit".
 She briefly serves as the landlady of Fry and Bender, and holds a single share of Planet Express, allowing her the decisive vote for its CEO.
 She has been married twice, surviving both of them, and often dates.
 She once hired Kif Kroker as a male escort.
 MacNeille also voices the Crazy Cat Lady on The Simpsons.

 Hedonismbot

 Hedonismbot (voiced by Maurice LaMarche) is a golden robot built in a lounging position that displays the typical characteristics of hedonism and decadence, such as constantly eating from a bowl of grapes on his stomach.
 He was first seen in "Crimes of the Hot" at the Galapagos Island Robot Party.
 He has a human servant named Djambi and he has stated that "I too have known unconventional love" with references to doomsday devices.
 He enjoys having a bath of chocolate, having his nipples rubbed with industrial sandpaper (and a power sander), and seeing how long he can remain entertained during an opera.